RedSkittleFox/fox-cc/README.md

 * Built-in regex-based lexer
 * YACC-like grammar syntax
 * LALR1 parser generator
-* Output in DOT format
+* Output in a DOT format

 This project has been discontinued.